Simon Clarke (cyclist)

+After retiring from professional cycling after the 2026 Cadel Evans Great Ocean Road Race, Clarke joined his team's performance staff.

 Professional career

 At the 2012 Vuelta a España, Clarke won the fourth stage of the race, after being a part of an early breakaway that made it home on the mountainous race.
 The only other survivor of the break was 's Tony Martin, whom Clarke out sprinted to claim his first professional victory.
 During the twentieth stage, Clarke placed first at the first three of five categorised climbs, to win the most combative rider for the stage and to secure himself the blue polka-dot jersey, as winner of the mountains classification.

 In September 2015, it was announced that Clarke would join for the 2016 season.
 He was added to Australia's roster for the 2016 Summer Olympics, replacing Simon Gerrans, who had crashed out of the Tour de France.

 In November 2020, it was announced that Clarke would join the team for the 2021 season.
 Clarke won the fifth stage of the 2022 Tour de France.
 He joined the winning breakaway group on a stage that included eleven sections of cobbles, many of which were unfamiliar sections that had never been used in the Tour or Paris–Roubaix.
 As the third week began he was forced to quit the Tour for the first time in his career, due to a positive COVID test.

 In 2024, Australian pro-Palestinian protesters disrupted Clarke during the Australian National Championships because of his affiliation with Israel–Premier Tech.